+We monitor class attendance weekly in celebration assembly and celebrate successes.
 We also celebrate punctuality and excellent attendance weekly with our initiative 'STRIVE for FIVE'.
 We hope to foster a culture of all children attending school every day of the week and arriving on time.
+At the end of the year, those children who have 100% attendance for the whole year, will be rewarded with a prize.